Continuous Improvementminute read

 Continuous Improvement Model

-Numerous continuous improvement methodologies have been developed over the years, including Kaizen, Plan-Do-Check-Act (PDCA), and others.
+Numerous continuous improvement methodologies are out there, including Kaizen, Plan-Do-Check-Act (PDCA), and others.
 Each methodology, in turn, relies on four underlying concepts:

-Employee engagement: Ideas for improvements come from and are implemented by employees.
+- Employee engagement: Ideas for improvement come from employees, which they will also implement.
 This enables organizations to develop solutions that eliminate the root cause of the problem.
-Because employees are involved in developing and implementing improvements, employees become more invested in the business.
+Employee involvement allows them to feel like they are investing in the business by developing and implementing improvements.

-Continuous feedback: Once improvements are implemented, they are closely monitored and improved upon as the situation requires.
+- Continuous feedback: Once improvements are put into action, monitor them, and improve upon them as necessary.
 Nothing is set and left alone forever.

-Measurable results: Goals are generally measurable, and when improvements are clear, those changes can be applied in other areas of the business.
+- Measurable results: Goals are generally measurable, and when improvements are clear, those changes can apply to other areas of the business.